JulissaDantes/rareskills-rust-bootcamp/week_2/README.md

 Expected outputs:

-- A summary explaining the purpose of this contract (should fit in 5-6 lines)
+- A summary explaining the purpose of this contract (should fit in 5-6 lines) This contracts defines the standard ERC20 interface, as well as a simple vault(where you deposit token A to get the vaults token) interface, then proceeds to create an instance of the simple vault with mint and burn private function, and deposit and withdraw public functions to deposit the ERC20 to get vault shares, or return vault shares to get erc20 tokens.
 - An in-depth analysis of the contract.
 Comments should be added to the code snippet to explain the concepts shown in Week 2 Lectures.

 Resources: